-Resource Centre, Room HB-8 (main floor, Medjuck Building)
+Resource Centre, Room 1107, Medjuck Building

 Digital Image Collection

 ARTstor offers over a million high quality digital images in art, architecture, and archaeology that can be downloaded for academic use.
 If you access ARTstor from a Dalhousie computer, you will have access to its full features.
-If you register your laptop with Dalhousie (by Jeremy Sutherland or the Sexton Help Desk), ARTstor will recognize you as a Dalhousie user and give you full features for six months after you register for an ARTstor account.
+If you register your laptop with Dalhousie (by the Sexton Help Desk), ARTstor will recognize you as a Dalhousie user and give you full features for six months after you register for an ARTstor account.
 To register for an account, go to ARTstor and click on Enter Here.
 After you have registered, log in each time you visit.
 Note: ARTstor is not compatible with Google's Chrome web browser.